About the Journal

 a) Contributing to the editorial decision

 The peer-review process helps the journal editor make editorial decisions.
-Through editorial communication with the author, it also helps improve the quality and text of a manuscript submitted to the journal.
+Editorial communication with the author also helps improve the quality and text of a manuscript submitted to the journal.
 The reviewers undertake to conduct a critical, constructive, and honest review of the scientific quality of a manuscript.

 b) Respect for review deadlines